Brian G. Hutton

-Brian Geoffrey Hutton (May 2, 1935 – August 19, 2014) was an American actor and film director whose notable credits include the World War II action films Where Eagles Dare (1968) and Kelly's Heroes (1970).
+Brian Geoffrey Hutton (May 2, 1935 – August 19, 2014) was an American film director and actor.
+As a filmmaker, he was best known for directing the World War II action films Where Eagles Dare (1968) and Kelly's Heroes (1970).

-Acting career
+Early life and acting career

-Hutton was born in New York City and studied at the Actors Studio.
+Hutton was born in New York City, and studied at the Actors Studio.
+He was discovered by film producer Hal B. Wallis, who first brought him to Hollywood in the mid-1950s.

 He had a brief acting career between 1954 and 1962, including an appearance as an army deserter in the episode "Custer" in Gunsmoke (series 2, 1956).
 He played a young gunslinger, Billy Benson in season 2, episode 4 of The Rifleman.
 He made two guest appearances on Perry Mason in 1957: as Rod Gleason in "The Case of the Sulky Girl" and as a parking attendant in "The Case of the Moth-Eaten Mink."
 His last television appearance was in the series Archer in 1975.

 In 1958, Hutton played a young gunfighter named The Kid in the episode "Yampa Crossing" of the western series Sugarfoot.
 The following year, he portrayed a remorseful defendant on trial for causing a traffic death in Alfred Hitchcock Presents (the episode "Your Witness").
 Hutton played twins in an episode of Have Gun Will Travel as Adam and Sam M.

+Hutton also taught acting at the Beverly Hills Playhouse, where he staged a production of The Connection that starred Robert Blake and was produced by Albert S. Ruddy.

 Director

-Hutton made his debut as a director in 1965 with Wild Seed starring Michael Parks.

-His first studio film was The Pad and How to Use It (1966) produced by Ross Hunter, shot in 19 days.
+Hutton made his debut as a director in 1965 with Wild Seed, a low-budget drama starring Michael Parks and Celia Kaye.
+His first studio film was The Pad and How to Use It (1966), produced by Ross Hunter, shot in 19 days.

 Hutton then did Sol Madrid (1967) for producer Elliot Kastner.
 Kastner hired Hutton to direct Where Eagles Dare, from a screenplay by Alistair MacLean at MGM starring Richard Burton and Clint Eastwood.
 It was a huge success.

 MGM hired Hutton to direct Clint Eastwood again in Kelly's Heroes.

 He then directed Elizabeth Taylor in X Y & Zee (1972) and Night Watch (1973).
 He was going to do Sleep is for the Rich for Kastner but it was never made.
-In November 1972 Martin Poll announced he would direct The Man Who Loved Cat Dancing but he did not make the final movie.
+In November 1972, Martin Poll announced Hutton would direct The Man Who Loved Cat Dancing; the film ended up being directed by Richard C. Sarafian..

 Retirement

-After Night Watch came out in 1973, Hutton stopped making films for seven years because he lost his enthusiasm for it.
+After Night Watch came out in 1973, Hutton stopped making films for seven years because he lost his enthusiasm for it:

-It wasn’t something I wanted to do to begin with – not my life’s work...
+"It wasn’t something I wanted to do to begin with – not my life’s work...
 When I finished the second Elizabeth Taylor picture I thought, ‘Well, what am I wasting my life doing this for?'
 I mean, a gorilla could have made those movies.
-All I had to do was yell ‘Action’ and ‘Cut-Print’ because everybody was doing what they had to do anyway.
+All I had to do was yell ‘Action’ and ‘Cut-Print’ because everybody was doing what they had to do anyway."